TwelveIterationMods/CraftingTweaks/README.md

     @Override
     public boolean handles(AbstractContainerMenu menu) {
-        return menu instanceof MyCustomCraftingMenu; // buildCraftingGrids will only be called if this returns true for the given menu
+        return menu instanceof YourCustomCraftingMenu; // buildCraftingGrids will only be called if this returns true for the given menu
     }

     @Override
     public void buildCraftingGrids(CraftingGridBuilder builder, AbstractContainerMenu menu) {
-        // this is where you define crafting grids if (menu instanceof MyCustomCraftingMenu) {
+        // this is where you define crafting grids if (menu instanceof YourCustomCraftingMenu) {
             builder.addGrid(1, 9); // you can register a simple default grid like this

             builder.addGrid("secondary_grid", 1, 9); // you can also specify names (default: "default") if you have multiple grids in one screen